Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 <!-- ------------------------------------------------- -->

 ## <span style="color:#008000"> Unsupervised representation learning via denoising </span>
 Understanding how the UNet works, when the encoder is also non-linear (original unet).
-In other words,
+In other words, what is the representation that arises from learnining the score?
-Understanding at a more mechanistcis level representation open the black box.
-What representation arises from learning the score. spatial average of channels in the deepest layer: sparse and selective (union of subspaces)
+Understanding at a more mechanistcis level

+spatial average of channels in the deepest layer: sparse and selective (union of subspaces)

 **Reference:**
 ZK, Mallat, Simoncelli, Unconditional CNN denoiser contain sparse semantic representations of images. arXiv, 2025.<br>